sukrumerey/OpenPNM-Examples/IO_and_Visualization/mat_load.md

 ## Additional Pore and Throat Properties

 Additional properties and labels can be added to the network as long as they are arrays of the correct length.
-For example, if you saved the \*.mat file with the variable `pshape` that was an Npx1 float array, you could include it in your import as follows:
+For example, if you saved the \*.mat file with the variable `pshape` that was an Np x 1 float array, you could include it in your import as follows:

 ``` python
 >>> pn = OpenPNM.Network.MatFile(filename=fname, xtra_pore_data='shape')